chickensmitten/js-basics/readme.md

 **About Static**
 - class static method ![static](/public/static-methods-properties.png)
-- static allows you to use class methods
+- static allows you to use class methods by calling the class then the property `Class.some_property` instead of calling from an instance
 ```
 class App {
   static cart;